Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Morawetz estimates on Z and W : first step

 in the region $\mathcal{R} := \regio{t_1^*}{t_2^*}$.
 Recall now the definition of $\hat Z$ and $\hat W$:

 In these conditions, we have

-Furthermore, we have the same inequality for $\hat W$, with $R_\rho$ replaced by $R_\sigma$. \end{proposition} \begin{remark} The estimate~\eqref{eq:redsh} could as well have been localized around $r = 2M$, and it would have served its purpose.
+Furthermore, we have the same inequality for $\hat W$, with $R_\rho$ replaced by $R_\sigma$. \end{proposition} \begin{remark} The estimate~\eqref{eq:redsh} could as well have been localized around $r = 2M$, without many changes to the argument.
 Here we formulate it on the whole exterior region in order not to deal with cut-off functions. \end{remark} \begin{proof} To simplify notation, let us set $\hat Z_j := \hat Z_{,I, j, k}$.
-Let us start by calculating, for $j \geq 1$,
+Let us start by calculating, for $j \geq 1$, using equation~\eqref{eq:rcommuted},